magnolima/OpenAI-Delphi/README.md

 # OpenAI-Delphi
 **A simple wrapper for the GPT-3 OpenAI API using Delphi.**

-2022-05-21 - Some more fixes and some changes in preparation to the file handling.
+2022-05-22 - Memory leak treatment and new functions like save response to file and AsyncExecute.

 This library should wrapper all the API requests.
 All the returning data will be translated into a memory table/dataset for easly of handling.